Crazy-Crew/CrazyDocs/versioned_docs/version-1.20.4/plugins/chatmanager/faq.md

    * You can disable color codes in ChatManager in the config.yml, I cannot say for other plugins.

 ### Why isn't clear chat working?
- * You likely are opped or have the bypass permission which means chat won't clear for you.
+ * You likely are using /op or have the bypass permission which means chat won't clear for you.

 ### Why isn't chat bot working?
  * It was removed.